quixote911/blue/README.md

         A Condition is a list of Event topics to listen to An Outcome specifes what happens when Condition is satisfied

-A BlueprintExecution happens when a Blueprint with an initial Event and an execution_context
+A BlueprintExecution happens when a Blueprint is supplied with an initial Event and an execution_context

 How to use: